 It was made by Mats Arvidsson, who is an accomplished art specialist at the Swedish Radio.
 He is obviously also an art designer as well!

-In 1970 you compiled and released field recordings LP called Reportage: Spela själv and was released on Expo Norr label…Please share a few words about it…
+In 1970 you released field recording called Reportage: Spela själv on Expo Norr label.

 Thomas Tidholm had been a driving force during the Pärson Sound/Harvester period.
 It was impossible to go on under the same banner.
-And the music sure became more Accessible” or conventional if you like!
-By then, I thought of it as providing organic music for rural country friday night ceremonies.
-I also had some vague idea of providing a music that should have been appropriate for an modern nature religion, like some modern equivalent of african bushman music (I think those recordings are among the most beautiful things there is) But, as said, I was hardly up to the task.
+And the music sure became more ‘accessible’ or conventional if you like!
+By then, I thought of it as providing organic music for rural country Friday night ceremonies.
+I also had some vague idea of providing a music that should have been appropriate for a modern nature religion, like some modern equivalent of african bushman music (I think those recordings are among the most beautiful things there are).
+But, as said, I was hardly up to the task.
 Even if Jakob Sjöholm joined the band, it helped a bit but maybe not the whole distance!
 Anyway, from then on we basically had a Beatles setting for some years to come…

 These were the live years!
 The recordings were nice to have but they were of less importance.
 It was the live music that should support the process of looking for a life in tune with the environment, in tune with people.
 A simple, joyful life living close together in harmony.
 Of course it did not work.
 It is very disappointing that all these good thoughts are so hard to realize!
 And that the music they should nurse is so hard to hear!

-TG&S is still going on!
+Träd, Gräs och Stenar is still going on!
 My dear person is replaced by Reine Fiske, he surely can play the guitar, including mimic my regular mistakes!
-And when Torbjörn Abelli sadly went out of busyness, he was replaced by Sigge Krantz, a longtime friend of ours.
+And when Torbjörn Abelli sadly went out of business, he was replaced by Sigge Krantz, a longtime friend of ours.
 And Thomas Mera Gartz and Jakob Sjöholm are still there!